FLORIDA CRACKER HISTORY

 1521

-America’s Oldest Ranching Story… It begins almost 500 years ago when the earliest Spanish explorers and seven Andalusia cattle arrived on Florida’s sandy shores.
+America’s Oldest Ranching Story… It begins just over 500 years ago when the earliest Spanish explorers and seven Andalusia cattle arrived on Florida’s sandy shores.
 Ponce De Leon was their leader, and the year was 1521.
 Most people believe these cattle are the first domesticated cattle in the United States.
 They also believe they are the original ancestors of the hearty scrub cattle we still have in Florida today.

 Source: FloridaCattleRanchers.com